Australia–Japan relations: Twin towns and sister cities

 As of 2021, Australia has had 112 twin town and sister city affiliations with Japan, with the oldest affiliation dating back to 1963.
 Japan is currently the country with the highest number of Australian twin town and sister city affiliations.
 Initiatives between twin towns include the establishment of a Japanese garden in the New South Wales town of Wellington, which housed over 126 different plant species, and which was officially opened in 1999 by Tadao Nakasai, mayor of Wellington's Japanese twin town Ōsawano.
 The sister cities of Nagoya and Sydney have collaborated on student exchange programs and created relationships between their respective zoos, while the sister cities of Osaka and Melbourne have created strong ties between business agencies, in addition to creating a 5,500 mile yacht race in 1987 called the "Melbourne Osaka Cup".
 In response to the 1995 earthquake in Kobe, the people of its Australian sister city Brisbane raised $82,000.
 Conversely, following a 2011 flooding in Brisbane, the Kobe City Government, City Assembly and Kobe City Government Workers' Union donated more than $50,000 to assist in the recovery effort.
 Many sister cities in Japan also undertook fundraising activities for Australia during the bushfires in 2019-2020.
+In October 2017, Japanese Consul-General Keizo Takewaka visited several Australian twin towns and sister cities, including Orange, New South Wales (affiliated with Ushiku), Coffs Harbor, New South Wales (affiliated with Sasebo) and Liverpool, New South Wales (affiliated with Toda).